aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/ooxmlsaveoptions/_index.md

 ### enableZip64 {#enableZip64--}

-Always use ZIP64 extensions when writing zip archives, even when unnecessary.
+Use ZIP64 extensions when writing zip archives, as necessary.

 ```javascript
 enableZip64 : boolean;